-Original performance targets for pavement-related performance measures were based on a single year of data collection.
-These measures were revisited at the 2-year mark (2020), once three years of data were available, for more informed target setting.
+Performance targets for pavement-related performance measures were based on a single year of data collection, and thus were set to remain steady under the guidance of FHWA.
+These measures are to be revisited at the 2-year mark (2024), once three years of data are available, for more informed target setting.